jm0nsta96/jm0nsta96.github.io/about.md

 ### Random Facts

-* I really enjoy sports.
-* Especially basketball and football.
+* I really enjoy sports - Especially basketball and football.
 * If I had to choose one though it would definitely be basketball.
+* I am a huge Dallas Cowboys fan
+* I am also a lifetime Cleveland Cavaliers fan (not just a Lebron fan)
+* I am also a Texas Longhorns fan for all college sports.
+* I enjoy playing video games and watching sports.

 ### Contact me